 Meanwhile, both athlete’s foot and verruca infections can be caught in public places such as swimming pool changing rooms and showers.
 So if you’re planning to go to any public pools, protect your feet by wearing pool sandals or flip flops when you’re in the changing rooms and walking to the pool.

 Fungal nail infections are the most common things that can affect what your fingernails or toenails look like, making them thick, discoloured, crumbly or brittle.
 They too can be treated with over-the-counter antifungal treatments – but if you have a more severe infection, you may need stronger treatments on prescription from your GP.
-For more information on fungal nail infections – plus natural supplements to keep your nails healthy – click here.
+Would you like to learn more information on fungal nail infections, why not read our article.

 If you have a foot or nail infection, there’s a variety of treatments available.
 Ask your pharmacist about products such as creams, sprays and powders for athlete’s foot, verruca treatments and products to treat fungal nail infections.

 Bunions, corns, calluses and hard skin

 According to the College of Podiatry, more than 15 per cent of women in the UK suffer from bunions.
 A bunion is a deformity of the joint at the base of the big toe that’s often caused – or made worse – by arthritis or badly-fitting shoes (this may explain why they’re more common in women than men, thanks to the type of shoes worn by women).